Translated using DeepL

 Interview

-Google didn't believe him at first.
-Then he appreciated it
+Google didn't trust him at first.
+Then it appreciated him

 Computer science student Vít Šesták was inducted into the Google Hall of Fame.